 Just south of the entrance to Cedar Hill State Park is the entry for Dogwood Canyon Audubon Center.

-Take time to enjoy the views from this vantage point, especially in the spring when the Mexican buckeyes are blooming.
+Enjoy the views from this vantage point, especially in the spring when the Mexican buckeyes are blooming.

 Read Next: Weekend in Austin: The Perfect 2 or 3 Day Austin Itinerary